List of He-Man and the Masters of the Universe characters: Fisto

-Fisto is an extra-strong warrior with a metal right hand.
+Fisto is an extra-strong warrior with a metallic right hand.
 In the original series, he was the caretaker of a forest and was hesitant to join in the conflict against Skeletor.
 He was later appraised by both his fellow Eternians and an alien race as second in strength only to He-Man.

-In the 2002 series, he is the last to join the Masters of the Universe and is revealed to be Man-At-Arms' older brother, to Teela's surprise.
+In the 2002 series, he is the last to join the Masters of the Universe and is Man-At-Arms's older brother.
 The brothers became estranged during the Great Unrest, when Fisto allegedly deserted Randor's forces.
-Fisto came to the aid of He-Man and the Masters, using his giant fist to free them from the rocks that had entrapped them in a cave-in ("Web of Evil").
-This act shattered his hand, which Man-At-Arms replaced with a larger, metallic hand.
+Fisto comes to the aid of He-Man and the Masters, using his giant fist to free them from the rocks that had entrapped them in a cave-in.
+This act shatters his hand, which Man-At-Arms replaces with a larger, metallic hand.
 The 2002 figure was packaged as "Battle Fist" due to a conflict of copyrighted name with another toy line, but the character was still called Fisto in the animated series.

-Fisto did not have the classic action figure's purple sword in the cartoon or the new toyline.
+The Masters of the Universe Classics toyline still listed Fisto as Man-At-Arms's older brother who was rendered amnesiac when helping King Miro during the Great Unrest.
+Having shattered his right hand saving the Masters of the Universe from a trap set by the Snake Men, Man-At-Arms replaced that hand with a robotic hand.

 Fisto is voiced by Lou Scheimer in the 1980s series, Mark Acheson in the 2002 series, and by Ralph Garman in Masters of the Universe: Revelation.
-Fisto will be portray by Jóhannes Haukur Jóhannesson in the live action 2026 reboot.
+Fisto is portrayed by Jóhannes Haukur Jóhannesson in the 2026 film.

 Stridor

-Stridor is Fisto's heroic armored war horse and faithful companion.
-He made one appearance in the Filmation cartoon series in the episode "Origin of the Sorceress", in which he was a mechanical war horse built by Man-At-Arms who later developed consciousness and an animal nature, leading Man-At-Arms to release him into the wild.
+Stridor is Fisto's horse and faithful companion.
+He made one appearance in the Filmation series in the episode "Origin of the Sorceress", in which he was a mechanical horse built by Man-At-Arms who later developed consciousness, leading Man-At-Arms to release him into the wild.
 Stridor's toy was available packaged with Fisto, as well as separately, and much of Mattel's box art depicted the character of Fisto riding atop Stridor.
+Stridor later appeared in several Masters of the Universe comic adaptions and toy reissues following the original Filmation series.
+The character became one of the more recognizable animal companions in the franchise due to his mechanical design and association with Fisto.
+Updated versions of Stridor were also released as part of later toy collections, including the Masters of the Universe Classics line.

 Gwildor

 Gwildor is a dwarf-like Thenurian and inventor of the Cosmic Key.

-He debuted in the Masters of the Universe movie where Evil-Lyn tricked him into giving her the Cosmic Key so that Skeletor can invade Castle Grayskull.
+He debuted in the Masters of the Universe film, where Evil-Lyn tricked him into giving her the Cosmic Key so that Skeletor can invade Castle Grayskull.

-In the Masters of the Universe Classics toyline, Gwildor's kind was called the Vejulian Gwitthrol Trolls that come from Tundaria.
+In the Masters of the Universe Classics toyline, Gwildor is a Vejulian Gwitthrol Troll from Tundaria.
 He attended Grimhammer University in Eternos and studied under many of Eternia's great inventors, archaeologists, and magicians.
-It was in a small village in Pelleezeea where Gwildor invented the Cosmic Key.

-Gwildor is portrayed by Billy Barty in the 1980s live-action movie and voiced by Ted Biaselli in Masters of the Universe: Revolution.
+Gwildor is portrayed by Billy Barty in the 1980s live-action film and voiced by Ted Biaselli in Masters of the Universe: Revolution.